 This article from Battery Solutions is a great resource for figuring out what to do with those batteries.
 You can’t just throw them in any old recycling bin!

-There’s the obvious things like gas cans, old lighters, ammonia, super strong cleaning products.
+There’s the obvious things like gas cans, old lighters, antifreeze, pesticides, ammonia, super strong cleaning products.
 Those are kind of obvious and you would think twice about what to do with them before throwing them away.

 Almost Empty Paint Cans